 Recipe reprinted with permission from IRISH PANTRY: Traditional Breads, Preserves, and Goodies to Feed the Ones You Love © 2013 by Noel McMeel with Lynn Marie Hulsman, Running Press, a member of the Perseus Books Group.

-- 6 ounces / 175 grams dark, bittersweet chocolate chips or chunks (1 cup)
+6 ounces (1 cup; 175g) dark, bittersweet chocolate chips or chunks

 In a large mixing bowl, stir together the flour, sugar, baking powder, and salt.
 Using your fingers, crumble the butter into the dry mixture until you have a rough crumb, like tiny marbles coated in sand, then add the chocolate and walnuts and stir until mixed.